logzio/terraform-provider-logzio/docs/resources/endpoint.md

     * `url` - Specifies the URL destination.
     * `method` - Selects the HTTP request method.
     * `headers` - Header parameters for the request.
 Sent as comma-separated key-value pairs.
-    * `body_template` - JSON object that serves as the template for the message body.
+    * `body_template` - string of JSON object that serves as the template for the message body.
+* `opsgenie` - (Optional) Relevant when `endpoint_type` is `opsgenie`.
+Manages a webhook to OpsGenie.
+    * `api_key` - API key from OpsGenie, see https://docs.opsgenie.com/docs/logz-io-integration.
+* `servicenow` - (Optional) Relevant when `endpoint_type` is `servicenow`.
+Manages a webhook to ServiceNow.
+    * `username` - ServiceNow user name.
+    * `password` - ServiceNow password.
+    * `url` - Provide your instance URL to connect to your existing ServiceNow instance, i.e. https://xxxxxxxxx.service-now.com/.
+* `microsoftteams` - (Optional) Relevant when `endpoint_type` is `microsoftteams`.
+Manages a webhook to Microsoft Teams.
+    * `url` - Your Microsoft Teams webhook URL, see https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook.

 ## Attribute Reference